-Previously in posts (opens in a new tab) and (opens in a new tab), I introduced Greyledge Technologies and the service it provides to physicians and surgeons who have decided to use platelet rich plasma (PRP) and bone marrow concentrated cells (BMCC) either as adjunctive therapy during a surgical procedure or as a primary, percutaneous treatment for a variety of orthopedic indications, including pain mitigation.
+Previously in posts Hello From Greyledge and Is There a Way to Refine the Practice of Regenerative Medicine?(opens in a new tab), I introduced Greyledge Technologies and the service it provides to physicians and surgeons who have decided to use platelet rich plasma (PRP) and bone marrow concentrated cells (BMCC) either as adjunctive therapy during a surgical procedure or as a primary, percutaneous treatment for a variety of orthopedic indications, including pain mitigation.
 Admittedly, what I wrote about was my very recently acquired view of Greyledge and what I think some of the advantages are of Greyledge’s approach to providing autologous PRP and BMCC preparations, with a novel feature of performing a sample analysis of each preparation.

 What I would like to cover in this post is how Greyledge Technologies is viewed by the FDA, as revealed in an EIR (Establishment Inspection Report) that it just recently received following the FDA’s facility audit conducted during August, 2016.
 Why would the FDA come a knockin’?
 Because Greyledge’s founder, Dr. David Karli, intentionally registered with the FDA about 6-7 years ago and has continued to maintain its registration on an annual basis.